Rachita780/Log-Analyser-for-Insider-Threat-Detection/README.md

-# Log Analyzer for Insider Threat Detection
+# Insider Threat Detection Using Linux Authentication Logs

 An automated, rule-based security analysis system designed to detect insider threats by examining Linux authentication and system logs.
 The project combines structured log parsing, threat detection rules, risk scoring, and a web-based dashboard to provide fast, accurate, and actionable security insights.